There are a lot of options to send money to and from Thailand.

 Unless you're receiving Thai baht and plan to keep the money on Paypal.

-Paypal also launched a service called Xoom for international transfers, similar to what Transferwise offers.
+Paypal also launched a service called Xoom for international transfers, similar to what Wise offers.

-But like in Paypal, the fees are still high and the exchange rate isn't as good as banks or other methods like Transferwise.
+But like in Paypal, the fees are still high and the exchange rate isn't as good as banks or other methods like Wise.

 🤑 Exchange rate: bad

 💵 Fee: only for business accounts, no fee to transfer money to your bank account over a few thousand baht.